RoGUENeRF: A Robust Geometry-Consistent Universal Enhancer for NeRF: Results

 \subsection{Ablation Study}

 We validate the importance of individual components of our method in Table \ref{table:ablation-all}.
 We conduct the study across all scenes in the LLFF dataset and present average results.
 Our combined contributions show an improvement of 1.1dB PSNR over NeRF and 0.93dB over a strong 2D baseline enhancer, Uformer \cite{wang22-uformer} on which our proposed approach is based.
-We show a sharp improvement in LPIPS perceptual quality from our 3D alignment module (7.4\%) , and a further sharp improvement on top of that from our non-rigid refinement (13.4\%), which greatly improves the ability of our model to find accurate correspondences for high frequency textures and correct errors in geometry.
-We evaluate combinations of the following model components: \textbf{UF}: Baseline 2D enhancer Uformer which our approach is based on. \textbf{NN}: Nearest Neighbour Selection. \textbf{3D-A}: Our 3D Alignment module comprising of feature reprojection using predicted depths and estimated camera poses. \textbf{NRF}: Our Non-Rigid Refinement module comprising of an iterative lightweight optical flow network which further aligns the reprojected features. \textbf{GA}: Our Geometric Attention module comprising a geometry-aware feature regulation mechanism. \textbf{PT}: The effect of pre-training our model.
+We show a sharp improvement in LPIPS perceptual quality from our 3D alignment module (7.4\%), and a further improvement from our non-rigid refinement (13.4\%), which greatly improves the ability of our model to find accurate correspondences and correct errors in geometry.
+We show qualitative results of our ablation in Figure \ref{fig:ablation_rebuttal}.
+We evaluate the following model components: \textbf{UF}: Baseline 2D enhancer Uformer which our approach is based on. \textbf{NN}: Nearest Neighbour Selection. \textbf{3D-A}: Our 3D Alignment module comprising of feature reprojection using depths and camera poses. \textbf{NRF}: Our Non-Rigid Refinement module comprising of an iterative lightweight optical flow network which further aligns the reprojected features. \textbf{GA}: Our Geometric Attention module comprising a geometry-aware feature regulation mechanism. \textbf{PT}: The effect of pre-training our model.
 We conduct a more detailed ablation study on pre-training and fine-tuning in Table \ref{table:ablation-finetune}.
 Here we show two things; that our method can achieve large improvements in as little as 1 minute of fine-tuning; and that it is our complete combined contributions which allow our method to learn novel image degradations so quickly.
-Uformer+NN also has access to nearest neighbours from the training set, but as it is unaware of geometry, it is not capable of quickly leveraging the information from nearby viewpoints despite pre-training.
+Uformer+NN also has access to nearest neighbours from the training set, but as it is unaware of geometry, it is not capable of quickly leveraging the information from nearby viewpoints.